Music & Art: "Pictures at an Exhibition"

 Amy-Leigh Barnard/Unsplash

-Age Range: All Ages, with support for younger learners
+Age Range: Elementary, Middle School, High School, with support for younger learners

 Learning Objective: Students will experience Modest Mussorgsky’s art-influenced musical piece, Pictures at an Exhibition.
 Students will create pictures in response to the music they hear.